srsampson/ADSBNet/README.md

                       |          |           Processed ADS-B Tracks
                       +----------+
 ```
 The ```multicast.nicaddress``` line in the config file is needed only on computers that have multiple network interface cards (NIC), or multiple virtual networks.
-For example, you might have a wireless, a gigabit interface, or a ZeroTier connection.
+For example, you might have a wireless and a gigabit interface.

 If more than one NIC is enabled, the software has no way of knowing which one you want to use.
 By specifying the IP address of the card you want to use, then it configures the multicast packets to go out via that NIC.